airbnb/streamalert/docs/source/webhook.rst

       ]
   }

-Use the API_ID and the PARENT_ID to create a new resource that is used as the URL path on this domain for the webhook.
-In this case I'm using "mysecrethook".
+Use the `API_ID` and the `PARENT_ID` to create a new resource that is used as the URL path on this domain for the webhook.
+Replace `HOOK_PATH` with the path you want to use, such as `mysecrethook`.

 .. code-block:: bash

-  :caption: `Create the webhook` aws apigateway create-resource --rest-api-id API_ID --parent-id PARENT_ID --path-part mysecrethook
+  aws apigateway create-resource --rest-api-id API_ID --parent-id PARENT_ID --path-part HOOK_PATH

-Use the RESOURCE_ID returned by this:
+In the following snippet, replace `API_ID`, `RESOURCE_ID`, `REGION`, and `ACCOUNT_ID`.

 .. code-block:: bash

-  :caption: `Configure the webhook` aws apigateway put-method-response --rest-api-id API_ID --resource-id RESOURCE_ID --http-method POST --status-code 200 --response-models '{"application/json": "Empty"}'
+  aws apigateway put-method --rest-api-id API_ID --resource-id RESOURCE_ID --http-method POST --authorization-type NONE

-  aws apigateway put-integration-response --rest-api-id API_ID --resource-id RESOURCE_ID --http-method POST --status-code 200 --response-templates '{"application/json":""}'
+  aws apigateway put-method-response --rest-api-id API_ID --resource-id RESOURCE_ID --http-method POST --status-code 200 --response-models '{"application/json": "Empty"}'

   cat << EOF > requestTemplate.json
   {